KayanoAkane/The-Lucky-Elephant/README.md

 ## The Lucky Elephant
-This is a easy game with a gorgeous story.
+This is an easy game with a gorgeous story.

 ## Link